 And I witnessed a lot; there was a real lack

 of compassion for her, especially coming

 she really had a reason to run away.”

 – Ona G

-Ona Gritz talks about about her older sister, Andra, who was sent away to the Training School when she was about 12 years-old, in the 1970’s.
+Ona Gritz talks about her older sister, Andra, who was sent away to the Training School when she was about 12 years old in the 1970s.
 As a child, Andra consistently got in trouble for running away, smoking, and “running with the guys.”

 “I guess the whole model and concept [at the Training School], was that if we were involved in all those [household] activities, those would be the way that we would be made whole… that we would get what we needed, so that when we went home, we were different.
 But I don’t think that was all that we needed.”

 Michelle grew up in Mt.
-Vernon, New York with her five siblings and her often-absent mother.
+Vernon, New York, with her five siblings and her often-absent mother.
 After getting in trouble for running away from home, shoplifting, and “being out of control,” Michelle was sent to Woodfield Cottage in Westchester County.
-She was later sent to the the Training School for being “oppositional” and “defiant” at age 13.
-She was sent the the Training School once again, two years later.
+She was later sent to the Training School for being “oppositional” and “defiant” at age 13.
+She was sent to the Training School once again, two years later.